Matmon/spree-featured-taxons/README.md

 3. To setup the asset pipeline includes and copy migrations run:
    `bundle exec rails g spree_featured_taxon:install`

-4. In your overrides you can use `Taxon.featured` for a collection of featured taxons.
+4. In your overrides you can use `featured_taxons` for a collection of featured taxons.

 5. It also adds a helper, **featured_taxon_list**, that provides an unordered list of taxons.